fscotto/jeedemo/README.md

-# jeedemo
+# JEE7 Samples

-Repository con gli esempi del Libro "Beginning Java EE 7"
+This repository contains the samples from "Beginning JEE 7"